-True ashwagandha side effects are nonexistent.
-Practitioners of Indian and Ayurvedic medicine have used this herb for centuries to treat a wide array of ailments.
-Just a few traditional applications include using the herb to help cure tumors, arthritis, addictions and several infectious diseases.
-Unlike many other herbs, researchers have studied the benefits of ashwagandha extensively.
-The findings of this research indicate that the herb is truly effective.
-Remarkable compounds, called withanolides, stimulate the immune system's lymphocyte cells, which inhibits inflammation, fights the effects of cancer, improves memory and promotes overall health and wellness.
+Practitioners of Indian and Ayurvedic medicine have used ashwagandha for centuries to treat a wide array of ailments.
+Unlike many other herbs, researchers have studied the benefits of this herb extensively.
+The findings of this research indicate that the herb is truly effective with no known side effects.

 Ashwagandha Safety Profile